 Front End — The place on the midway, closer to the gate, that has games and concessions, since the large rides and shows are generally located at the farthest part of the midway and are called " the Back End".

-G-Top — The "G" is for "gambling."
+G-Top or gee-top — The "G" is for "gambling."
 An "after-hours club" open only to carnies.
 A combined convenience store, bar, snack stand and casino.
 The gambling might be just a friendly (but wary) game of poker, or it might be organized and more elaborate.
 When the lights go out on the wheel, signaling that the lot is closed for the night, the G-top starts filling up.
 One former carny said, "You haven't played games unless you've played with people who do it all day for a living! … I've seen people lose a whole week's pay in 10 minutes — cars they worked a year for, the money they were going to eat on tomorrow. … That's how you learn the "tricks of the trade", in the G-Top."

 G-Wheel — A rigged wheel of fortune — 'g' stands for 'gaff'.